SonyCSLParis/SoundCL/docs/_build/html/_sources/index.rst.txt

 Welcome to Sound-CL's documentation!
 ====================================

-Add description
+This repository creates a basis upon which one can try out continual learning strategies on the `Google Speech Command Dataset <http://arxiv.org/abs/1804.03209>`_, and any other dataset one would like to implement.

 Getting Started
 ===============
-Head to the getting started section for a quick overview of the used libraires and how everything runs.
+Head to the getting started section for a quick overview of the used libraries and how everything runs.

 .. toctree::
   :caption: Getting started: